timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle V-Merchant Marine/Part D-Promotional Programs/CHAPTER 551-COASTWISE TRADE/CHAPTER 551-COASTWISE TRADE.md

 * (c) DEFINITION.—In this section, the term "floating dry dock" means equipment with wing walls and a fully submersible deck.

+### §55123.
+Priority loading for coal
+* A vessel engaged in the coastwise transportation of coal produced in the United States, from a port in the United States to another port in the United States, shall be given priority in loading at any of those ports ahead of a waiting vessel engaged in the export transportation of coal produced in the United States.
+However, if the Secretary of Transportation finds that it is in the national interest, the Secretary may eliminate this priority loading at any port.
+The Secretary shall report to Congress within 30 days an action eliminating priority loading under this section.